Davis Cup Betting Offers 2021

 The venue houses three clay courts all with retractable roofs, which will be important to ensure the tightly packed new finals schedule stays on track whatever the weather.

 The main court, Manolo Santana, seats 12,500 spectators with court 2, Arantxa Sánchez Vicario, equipt with 3,500 seats and court 3 containing 2,500 seats.
 All courts were reconstructed in 2013 and are seen as some of the very best clay courts in the world.

-Qualification for the 2020 tournament takes place on the 6th & 7th March.
+Qualification for the tournament takes place in March and September.
 24 teams will compete for 12 finals slots.
 This is the 12 teams ranked 5th-18th (two already qualify through wild card entry) in the previous years finals along with the 12 winning teams from World Group 1.

 Each match will consist of four singles and one doubles match all played over the best of three sets, all sets can have tiebreaks.

 Two singles will take place on the Friday, the doubles match followed by the reverse singles will take place on the Saturday